Table of Contents

 Use

-on all systems.
-The main disadvantage with this is that when you useSHOW TABLES
+lower_case_table_names=1on all systems.
+The main disadvantage with this is that when you useSHOW TABLESorSHOW DATABASES, you do not see the names in their original lettercase.Use

-on Windows.
+lower_case_table_names=0on Unix andlower_case_table_names=2on Windows.
 This preserves the lettercase of database and table names.
 The disadvantage of this is that you must ensure that your statements always refer to your database and table names with the correct lettercase on Windows.
 If you transfer your statements to Unix, where lettercase is significant, they do not work if the lettercase is incorrect.Exception: If you are using

-tables and you are trying to avoid these data transfer problems, you should uselower_case_table_names=1
+InnoDBtables and you are trying to avoid these data transfer problems, you should uselower_case_table_names=1on all platforms to force names to be converted to lowercase.

 Object names may be considered duplicates if their uppercase